paulkarpenko/us-code-ui/uscode/title-20-education/chapter-031-general-provisions-concerning-education.md

 **(c) Development of local policies concerning student privacy, parental access to information, and administration of certain physical examinations to minors**

-(1) **Development and adoption of local policies** — Except as provided in subsections (a) and (b) of this section, a local educational agency that receives funds under any applicable program shall develop and adopt policies, in consultation with parents, regarding the following:
+(1) **Development and adoption of local policies** — Except as provided in subsections (a) and (b), a local educational agency that receives funds under any applicable program shall develop and adopt policies, in consultation with parents, regarding the following:

   (A)